frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 > If a function is a `PartialFunction`, it should provide `isDefinedAt`.
 And if the return value of `f.isDefinedAt(x)` is `true` for a `PartialFunction` `f`, `f(x)` should return normal value

 But the compiler cannot force a `PartialFunction` to keep those contract.
-So the programmer need to be careful to keep the contract, providing correct implementions of both `isDefinedAt()` and `apply()`.
+So the programmer need to be careful to keep the contract, providing correct implementations of both `isDefinedAt()` and `apply()`.
 Then the use of the `PartialFunction` can check `isDefinedAt()` before calling the function.

 ## Examples

 ### Simple Example

 Let's check an example.
-In finance, *Rule of 72* gives you a convient way to calculate how long an investment(or debt) will take to double using some fixed interest rate by compounding.
+In finance, *Rule of 72* gives you a convenient way to calculate how long an investment(or debt) will take to double using some fixed interest rate by compounding.

 ```scala
 // Rule of 72 calculation